arielsvn/arielsvn.github.io/_posts/2015-09-28-bootstrap-row-padding.md

 categories: bootstrap3
 ---

 Using Bootstrap column grid is extremely helpful, however they come with a default `30px` margin between each column.
-Although this padding can be modified by changing the variable `@grid-gutter-width` sometimes its useful to be able to use different values of this padding.
+This padding can be modified by changing the variable `@grid-gutter-width`, although sometimes its useful to be able to use different values of this padding.

 That's what this mixin does, allows the creation of a class to modify the padding within columns inside a row.